deel-ai/oodeel/docs/CONTRIBUTING.md

 `tox` on the other hand will do the following:
-- run pytest on the tests folder with python 3.7, python 3.8, python 3.9 and python 3.10
+- run pytest on the tests folder with python 3.8, python 3.9 and python 3.10
 > Note: If you do not have those 4 interpreters the tests would be only performed with your current interpreter
 - run flake8 on the oodeel main files, with python 3.8, 3.9 and python 3.10.
 > Note: It is possible that flake8 throws false-positive errors.
 If the linting test failed please check first flake8 output to point out the reasons.